SMHA Ohio is under construction. We are working very hard to give you the best experience.

 HOUSING CHOICE VOUCHERS (HCV)

-The Housing Choice Voucher Program (also known as Section 8) to qualified applications for the purposes of using them in the private market to landlords willing to accept them.
-Tenants are responsible for potions of rent not paid by the Housing Authority.
+The Housing Choice Voucher Program (also known as Section 8) provides vouchers to qualified applications for the purposes of using them in the private market to landlords willing to accept the vouchers.
+Tenants are responsible for portions of rent not paid by the Housing Authority.
+HCV gives preference to Veterans, 40% rent burden applicants, and residents of Clark or Champaign County.

 For an application and to check on waiting list availability, please contact the Applications and Referrals Specialist at (937) 325-7331 ext.
 201.